-The focus of this chapter will be around how to report on recently accepted offers.
+The focus of this chapter will be on how to report on recently accepted offers.

-In this fourth chapter we will explain the thought process and steps you can use to identify the information in the system you would like to report on, and how to build a report to filter on offers that have been accepted.
-In this example we will discuss how to create a report on recently accepted offers including the position number linked to the offer.
+In this fourth chapter, we will explain the thought process and steps you can use to identify the information in the system you would like to report on, and how to build a report to filter offers that have been accepted.
+In this example, we will discuss how to create a report on recently accepted offers including the position number linked to the offer.

 4.1 - Choose the Jobs with Position explore

 Start by confirming a known example of an offer you want to report on and locate the record in the system, making a note of the value that will uniquely identify this record such as the job number on the job card and the applicant's email address or name.
 For this example make a note of the job number.

 For this example we will choose the Jobs with position explore as this is the best explore for reporting on the position number information associated with the offer as well as the standard job, application, offer and applicant information.